oracle-livelabs/pts/ai-agentics-mcp/lab3/lab3.md

 ### Objectives

 We'll demonstrate:
-1. Demonstrate agent context memory
+1. How the agent, using MCP, maintains and utilizes contextual memory across interactions.
-2. Demonstrate agent ability to use to call RAG tools
+2. How the agent uses MCP to call RAG tools for document retrieval
-3. Demonstrate agent's ability to create PDFs
+3. How the agent, through MCP, generates PDFs dynamically using the registered PDF tool.
-4. Demonstarte agents ability to access the database.
+4. How the agent securely queries databases using MCP’s tool invocation interface.
-5. Demonstrate the ability of agent to use all the above tools in iteration to perform complex task.
+5. How the agent, powered by MCP, orchestrates multiple tools in sequence to perform complex, multi-step tasks.

 ### Prerequisites